chill117/data-sourcer/readme.md

 		Set to TRUE to have all asynchronous operations run in series.
 	*/
 	series: false,

 	/*
+		Use a queue to limit the number of simultaneous HTTP requests.
+	*/
+	requestQueue: {
+		/*
+			The maximum number of simultaneous requests.
+Set to 0 for unlimited.
+		*/
+		concurrency: 0,
+		/*
+			The time (in milliseconds) between each request.
+Set to 0 for no delay.
+		*/
+		delay: 0,
+	},

+	/*
 		Default request module options.
 For example you could pass the 'proxy' option in this way.